A B2B Framework for Creating & Repurposing Pillar Content

 What is Pillar Content?

-I common trend we see with B2B companies, especially with small teams, is a struggle to produce and maintain content creation.
-It's a lot of work and the fruit from your labor is usually not seen until a long period of consistent posting.
+A common trend we see with B2B companies, especially small teams, is a struggle to produce and maintain content.
+It's a lot of work, and the fruit of your labor usually isn't seen until after a long period of consistent posting.

-Or, maybe you're a team that is posting consistently, experimenting with formats, trying to keep up with trends.
-But when you zoom out, the effort still feels scattered.
-Like a series of disconnected activities rather than a system that compounds.
+Or maybe you're a team that posts consistently, experiments with formats, and tries to keep up with trends.
+But when you zoom out, the effort still feels scattered like a series of disconnected activities rather than a system that compounds.

 That's where pillar content can have an impact.